speleolinux/uisic/README.md

-# uisic
+# UISIC Test Repo

-UISIC Test Repo
+This is just a test repo for UISIC projects.